ArianaAnd/DataAnalysis/README.md

 Parameter tuning for ARIMA consumes a lot of time.
 So we will use auto ARIMA which automatically selects the best combination of (p,q,d) that provides the least error.
 To read more about how auto ARIMA works, refer to this article:

-    Build High Performance Time Series Models using Auto ARIMA

  #So far, we have presented the economic part of the prediction, but we have approached another slightly easier option, in order to balance the results.
 Do both methods give the same results?
+ ##The K-nearest neighbors algorithm

+The K-nearest neighbors (KNN) algorithm works similarly to the three-step process we outlined earlier to compare our listing to similar listings and take the average price.
+Let’s look at it in some more detail:

+First, we select the number of similar listings k, that we want to compare with.

 TOOLS: ANACONDA, JUPYTER NOTEBOOK, PARSEHUB(EXTRACT DATA), C#(EXTRACT DATA), PYTHON.
 NODEJS(EXTRACT DATA)